paceuniversity/team3spring2024/README.md

-# TEAM TOADD team number
+# TEAM 3

 ## App name

 ## Team members

 TOADD names of the team members

+Audrey Louie

 TOADD picture of the team

 ## App description